House Mouse Control

 - Eliminate all openings through which mice can enter a structure.
 Seal openings and cracks around structure foundations.
 Seal openings around utilities, vents and pipes.

-- In order for the mouse not to chew or pull out patching compounds, the patching materials need to be smooth on the surface.
+- for the mouse not to chew or pull out patching compounds, the patching materials need to be smooth on the surface.